Thangboi Singto

-Thangboi Singto is an Indian football manager who is currently working as the technical director of Indian Super League club Hyderabad FC.
+Thangboi Singto (born 14 June 1974) is an Indian professional football manager who is the head of football operations Indian Super League club East Bengal FC.

+Born on 14 June 1974, he did his schooling from Don Bosco School, Tura, West Garo Hills, Meghalaya.
+He was the captain of the school's football and basketball teams and was involved in various school and district tournaments.
+He went on to represent the state of Meghalaya at the National School Games (Football) competition held at Kolkata in 1989.

+He completed his master's degree in Physical Education from HVPM College of Physical Education, Amravati, Maharashtra.
+Represented Amravati University 4 (four) times in the All India University Tournaments from 1993 to 1997.
+He also went onto represent the state of Meghalaya in the Santosh Trophy in 1997.

+He joined Sports Authority of India (SAI) as a football coach in 2001 and was posted in SAI Guwahati, Assam till 2003.
+Thereafter, joined the Directorate of Sports and Youth Affairs, Meghalaya from 2003 to 2012.

 Coaching career

 Shillong Lajong: 2013–2017

 Singto joined Shillong Lajong's coaching staff back in 2009 and has been here since.
 However, on 22 January 2013 it was officially confirmed that Singto would become the interim head coach of the club after the sacking of Desmond Bulpin from the squad.

 On 7 June 2017, after the 2016–17 season, Singto's contract was not renewed by Shillong Lajong and the two parted ways.

 NorthEast United

 Shillong Lajong a partner of Northeast United in the first ever ISL season, Singto was assistant manager of the Guwahati-based ISL team in 2014.

 Kerala Blasters

 On 25 June 2017, a few weeks after leaving Shillong Lajong, Singto signed with Indian Super League side Kerala Blasters as assistant coach and technical director of their youth development program.
 Thangboi was named as temporary Head Coach of Kerala Blasters following the departure of Rene Muelensteen in January 2018 until the arrival of David James.